-No matter if you are transitioning leadership from one generation to another, selling a business or simply trying to make better decisions regarding your family’s wealth, this immersive, five-day course will give you the knowledge and the confidence needed to achieve your wealth management goals.
+No matter whether you are transitioning leadership from one generation to another, selling a business, or simply trying to make better decisions regarding your family’s wealth, this immersive, five-day course will give you the knowledge and the confidence needed to achieve your wealth management goals.

 This distinctive Wharton experience uses class lectures, interactive casework, and participants’ personal experiences to increase your depth of knowledge in key areas of wealth management and prepare you to apply it to your own situation.

 - Portfolio Theory

 - Evaluation of Investment Managers and Wealth Management Advisors

 - Alternative Investments

 - Family Governance and Wealth Transfer